ANNUAL CHARITABLE EVENTS

 The BBQ Society prides itself in the fact that we are focused on the theme “Random Acts of Kindness”.
 For many years we have been focused on charitable events that promote fun with BBQ while giving back to others in our communities.
 Here is information on our two (2) annual charitable events.

-Each year our day starts at about 9 AM and goes to 4 PM with events such as:
+This year we have chosen to work with the “Children & Family Urban Movement Group”.
+25 Children were selected to participate in this year’s event.
+Every year our day starts at about 9 AM and goes to 4 PM with events such as:

 One very special thing about the event; is that the children get to take home the grill and grilling utensils they used in the competition part of the day to use and share with their families.